Isaiah Likely: 2024 season

 In Week 1 of the 2024 season, Likely had a career-high 111 yards on nine receptions with one touchdown in the 27–20 loss to the Kansas City Chiefs.
 He narrowly missed scoring the potential game-winning touchdown as time expired when he barely landed out of bounds.
-In Week 5 against the Bengals, he had two receiving touchdowns in the 41–38 overtime win.
-He finished the 2024 season with 42 receptions for 477 yards and six touchdowns.
-In the Divisional Round loss to the Buffalo Bills, Likely had a receiving touchdown.
+In Week 5 against the Cincinnati Bengals, he had two receiving touchdowns in the 41–38 overtime win.
+Likely finished the 2024 season with 42 receptions for 477 yards and six touchdowns.
+In the team's Divisional Round loss to the Buffalo Bills, Likely recorded a receiving touchdown.

 2025 season

 On July 30, 2025, it was announced that Likely would require surgery to repair a broken bone in his foot, ruling him out for six weeks.
-He was not placed on injured reserve, but missed Baltimore's first three games as a result.
+He was not placed on injured reserve, but missed Baltimore's first three games.
 Likely made his season debut in Week 4 against the Kansas City Chiefs, but was not targeted in the 37–20 loss.
-In the Week 5 matchup versus the Houston Texans, Likely regesitered one catch on one target for 12 yards in the blowout loss.
-During the loss next week against the Rams, Likely caught the ball 2 times on 2 targets for 6 yards.
-Against the Bears in Week 7, Likely helped the Ravens win by securing both of his targets for 8 yards.
-In Week 8 against the Dolphins, Likely caught 3 of 4 targets for 60 yards in a 28-6 win.
+In the Week 5 matchup versus the Houston Texans, Likely registered one catch on one target for 12 yards in the blowout loss.
+During the loss the next week against the Los Angeles Rams, Likely caught the ball two times on two targets for six yards.
+Against the Chicago Bears in Week 7, Likely helped the Ravens win by securing both of his targets for eight yards.
+In Week 8 against the Miami Dolphins, Likely caught 3-of-4 targets for 60 yards in a 28–6 win.
+In a Week 13 matchup against the Cincinnati Bengals on Thanksgiving, Likely fumbled a pass at the one-yard line that would result in a touchback.
+He finished the 2025 season with 27 receptions for 307 yards and one touchdown in 14 games.

+New York Giants

+On March 12, 2026, Likely signed a three-year, $40 million contract with the New York Giants.

+In his debut game with the Giants in Week 1, Likely caught 8 passes for 78 yards and two touchdowns, helping lead New York to a 28–20 win against the rival Dallas Cowboys.